Plynch17/TESS_2minLC/README.md

 ## Citation

 TESS data: Ricker et al. 2015; SPOC 2-minute products via MAST.
 VSX: Watson, Henden and Price.
 SIMBAD: Wenger et al. 2000.

+If you publish a catalogue built with this code, keep tic_id, sector, t0_btjd, best_period_days, orbital_period_days, depths, and source_file in the public table.

+## Status

+I froze the classification rules on Sectors 1–22.
+I will process later sectors with the same four scripts and will not change the cuts until I have inspected the new-candidate plots.
+VSX: Watson, Henden and Price.
+SIMBAD: Wenger et al. 2000.